 Johannes Brahms composed the Double Concerto for violin and cello during a holiday in Switzerland.
 The lyrical richness of this music seems to reflect Brahms’s enjoyment of his summer holiday.
 The violin and the cello do not only alternate in the Double Concerto; they play so often together that we get the impression of a giant eight-stringed instrument, one that is amply suited to its confrontations with the full orchestra.

-Liviu Prunaru studied with Alberto Lysy at the renowned Menuhin Music Academy in Gstaad, Switzerland and with Dorothy DeLay in New York.
-He was appointed principal violinist of the Royal Concertgebouw Orchestra in September 2006.
-Prunaru has given solo performances with the Royal Philharmonic Orchestra and the London Symphony Orchestra.
+Liviu Prunaru was appointed principal violinist of the Royal Concertgebouw Orchestra in September 2006.
+Prunaru has made solo appearances with the Concertgebouw Orchestra, the Royal Philharmonic Orchestra and the London Symphony Orchestra.
 In addition, he has given recitals throughout the world.
-In 2010, he was appointed artistic director of the International Menuhin Music Academy in Switzerland.
-Prunaru plays a 1694 Stradivarius, financed by the Stichting Instituut Gak and specially on loan to him from the RCO donors’ foundation Stichting Donateurs.

 Gregor Horsch is principal cellist of the Royal Concertgebouw Orchestra since 1997.
 As the winner of the 1988 Pierre Fournier Award in London, Horsch gave numerous recitals throughout the UK and made various radio recordings for the BBC.